Discover more from The Crumb Dungeon

 To get at what I think Marx had in mind, we have to take a little detour.
 I promise we'll return to the text at the end to tie things together.

-Given what has been said so far, one might push back with something like the following view (presented in its own separate box for readability):
+Given what has been said so far, one might push back with something like the following view:

 Start with some obvious scientific facts.
 Namely, at least when it comes to food, there is some minimal number of calories that the worker must have access to and be able to consume so that she can continue to labor from day to day (let's leave out clothing and shelter for the sake of simplicity).
 This specific minimal number can be known and is a factor one's biology, the kind of work involved, and the environment.
 It might vary from location to location and person to person, but in every case there is some brute biological fact about what that number is such that dipping too far below it would make it impossible to do today's labor tomorrow, and meeting or exceeding it would allow one to labor again.
 The number itself will vary from job to job (breaking rocks vs. painting a fence), from person to person (a twenty-year-old woman vs. a sixty-year-old man), and from locale to locale in the specific concrete form that it takes (bean soup vs. meatloaf), but it is a determinable number that can be read off solely from the material conditions on the ground.
 Crucially, it is this caloric number that sets the actual value of the means of subsistence, and, consequently, it is part of what sets the value of labor-power and what determines the fair minimum price at which the capitalist must purchase it (Marx never disagrees that labor-power is purchased at its value!).
 It's when the worker labors past that point that exploitation becomes a factor and how the capitalist makes his nut.
 In the end, the remark about cultural differences and moral elements are really in line with the thin reading--they explain superficial difference between locales, but not much more.
 To insist otherwise seems to be tantamount to denying that there is such a thing as a bare minimum needed to stay alive, and perhaps even to consider that some people are radically and fundamentally different in their biology.